Young Turks: Assyrian genocide

+Turkish War of Independence

+At the end of the War, with the collapse of Bulgaria and Germany's capitulation, Talaat Pasha and the CUP ministry resigned on 13 October 1918, and the Armistice of Mudros was signed aboard a British battleship in the Aegean Sea.
+On 2 November, Enver, Talaat and Cemal fled from Istanbul into exile.
+Following the war, the Freedom and Accord Party regained control over the Ottoman government and conducting a purge of Unionists.
+Freedom and Accord rule was short-lived, and with Mustafa Kemal Pasha (Atatürk) stirring up nationalist sentiment in Anatolia, the Empire soon collapsed.

 Ideology

 Materialism and positivism

 A guiding principle for the Young Turks was the transformation of their society into one in which religion played no consequential role, a stark contrast from the theocracy that had ruled the Ottoman Empire since its inception.
 However, the Young Turks soon recognized the difficulty of spreading this idea among the deeply religious Ottoman peasantry and even much of the elite.
 The Young Turks thus began suggesting that Islam itself was materialistic.
 As compared with later efforts by Muslim intellectuals, such as the attempt to reconcile Islam and socialism, this was an extremely difficult endeavor.
-Although some former members of the CUP continued to make efforts in this field after the revolution of 1908, they were severely denounced by the Ulema, who accused them of "trying to change Islam into another form and create a new religion while calling it Islam".
+Although some former members of the CUP continued to make efforts in this field after the revolution of 1908, they were severely denounced by the ulema, who accused them of "trying to change Islam into another form and create a new religion while calling it Islam".

 Positivism, with its claim of being a religion of science, deeply impressed the Young Turks, who believed it could be more easily reconciled with Islam than could popular materialistic theories.
-The name of the society, Committee of Union and Progress, is believed to be inspired by leading positivist Auguste Comte's motto Order and Progress.
+The name of the society, Committee of Union and Progress, was inspired by leading positivist Auguste Comte's motto Order and Progress.
 Positivism also served as a base for the desired strong government.